 In 1862, the British formally declared the Settlement of Belize a colony called British Honduras that was subordinate to the colonial governor of Jamaica.
 For the next several years, Maya refugees from the Yucatan attacked various logging camps, requiring significant defensive intervention by colonial authorities.
 When landowners in the Legislative Assembly suggested new taxes to fund the protection of the camps, Belize Town merchants resisted, causing significant conflict.
 As a result, the Legislative Assembly surrendered its authority and requested the imposition of direct British rule as a crown colony in 1871.
-Under the new constitution, power effectively passed from the local white settler elites to the British Colonial Office in London.
+Under the new Constitution, power effectively passed from the local white settler elites to the British Colonial Office in London.

-Maya Arrive from Guatemala: Fleeing forced labor in Guatemala in the 1880s-90s, Q'eqchi Maya (see p.
-12 of
+Maya Arrive from Guatemala: Fleeing forced labor in Guatemala in the 1880s-90s, Q'eqchi Maya (see Political and

-Political and Social Relations) settled in the colony's South.
-Primarily due to their remoteness. these Maya communities largely maintained their traditional lifestyles and Βv contrast. language.
-Maya and mestizo settlers in the North tended to mix and speak Spanish (see p.
-2 of Language and Communication).
-Thus, by the end of the 19th century. ethnic the main linguistic groups of modern Belize were present, though their population proportions have shifted over time (see p.
-1 and 12-13 of Political and Social Relations).
+Social Relations) settled in the colony's South Primarily due their to remoteness these Mava communities largely maintained their traditional lifestyles and language.
+By contrast.
+Mava and mestizo settlers in the North tended to mix and speak Spanish (see Language and Communication).
+Thus, by the end of the 19th century the main ethnic linguistic groups of modern Belize were present, though their population proportions have shifted over time (see Political and Social Relations).